-Using the Simulation Data Inspector, you can view and inspect signal data from simulations or from imported data.
-The Simulation Data Inspector allows you to group data from multiple simulations on multiple plots, which gives you a comprehensive view of your data.
-You can also use data cursors in the plots for close examination of signal values.
+Using the Simulation Data Inspector, you can view and inspect signals from simulations or from imported data.
+The Simulation Data Inspector provides a comprehensive view of your data by allowing you to group data from multiple simulations on multiple plots.
+You can also use data cursors for close examination of signal values.

 These examples show you how to view and inspect signal data

 This example uses signal logging to send data to the Simulation Data Inspector.
 You can also record logged simulation data or import signal data from the base workspace or a MAT-file.
 For more information, seeRecord Data with the Simulation Data Inspector and Import Data .

 the MATLAB® Command Window.

 alpha, rad to the Simulation Data Inspector,

 select each signal in the model.
 Then, click the Simulation

 The logging badge appears above each signal marked for logging.